Skip to content

 The /api/v1/artifacts routes provide deterministic artifact metadata for CI and review workflows:

-• POST /api/v1/artifacts: store UTF-8 content under a deterministic hash-prefixed artifact ID;
+• POST /api/v1/artifacts: store UTF-8 content under an opaque server-generated artifact ID;

 • GET /api/v1/artifacts: list artifacts for the active session;